 This is precisely where the IE efficiency classes come in.
 They quantify how much of the supplied electrical power is actually available as mechanical shaft power - and how much is lost as heat.
 The difference between IE1 and IE3 for an 11 kW motor is around 3.8 percentage points of efficiency.
 That doesn't sound like much, but at 6,000 h/a and €0.18/kWh, it adds up to over €1,000 in additional costs per year.

-Key Takeaway:
+Key takeaway:

-For an average industrial motor, the life cycle electricity costs exceed the purchase price by a factor of 20-50.
-The IE class is therefore not a certification formality, but the most important economic efficiency indicator when selecting a motor.
+For an average industrial motor, life cycle electricity costs exceed the purchase price by a factor of 20–50.
+The IE class is therefore not a certification formality, but the most important economic indicator when selecting a motor.

 What are IE classes?